 For a long time, there has been a sense of ‘spiritual oppression’ in Cowley; however, we are incredibly pleased to report that recently God has planted three new churches in a small area, so we can already see that He has plans to bless this community.

-Currently, we have two workers based in the community, Peter and Lisa who are carrying out ministry both within the local community and the local prison.
-They are part of a team consisting of people from different churches and are involved in the prison Alpha Course seeing God doing amazing things amongst the men there.
-As members of Prison Fellowship they hold services, as asked by the chaplains, in two different prisons and help run the Angel Tree project each year, which provides an opportunity for prisons to send Christmas gifts to their children.
+Currently, we have two workers based in the community: Peter and Lisa who are carrying out ministry both within the local community and the local prison.
+They are part of a team consisting of people from different churches and are involved in the prison Alpha course seeing God doing amazing things amongst the men there.
+As members of Prison Fellowship they hold services, as asked by the chaplains, in two different prisons and help run the Angel Tree project each year, which provides an opportunity for prisoners to send Christmas gifts to their children.

 Peter and Lisa also befriend people in the local area who are struggling and marginalised.
 They are part of one of the new church plants, located right by the local shopping centre.

-However we are looking to support this community more.
-We are looking release individuals into the community to build relationships with local community projects and churches, get to know the community and carry out a full assessment of needs through our Integrated Community Transformation model, looking areas of need in Food, Freedom and Forgiveness.
-Once we have established a team and they have built relationships with the community, they will be empowered to invest in developing alongside other partners a range of programmes to see holistic transformation of Cowley over the coming 5-10 years.
+However, we are looking to support this community more.
+We are looking release individuals into the community to build relationships with local community projects and churches, get to know the community and carry out a full assessment of needs through our Integrated Community Transformation model, looking at areas of need in Food, Freedom and Forgiveness.
+Once we have established a team and they have built relationships with the community, they will be empowered to invest in developing, alongside other partners, a range of programmes to see holistic transformation of Cowley over the coming 5-10 years.

 "There are some good projects struggling to keep running because they need more people to help and there is room for new initiatives."